Calima94/dio_processing_image_template/README.md

-# package_name
+# py_pixel_art_snake

 Description.
-The package package_name is used to:
+A simple package to play the snake game in pixel art
 	-
 	-